luizeboli/hypa-git/README.md

 Briefly what `hypa-git` does is create a new RC branch from last tag and name it based on provided semantic version option.

-> Note¹: This is an alpha version, which means that you might find some bugs.
-> Please open an issue if so 😁.

 > Note²: I'm not a zsh expert.
 Perhaps some code on this script can be done better or are wrong.
 > I would be happy if you open an issue to talk about it 🤝